Barham, John Kenneth Interview

 My parents … my dad was working in a garden where they grow vegetables, and my mother was what they called a washerwoman in those days.
 [Chuckle]

-At any rate I was born there, and any rate two years later someone said to my dad “Why don’t you go down to ..?”
+At any rate, I was born there.
+And two years later someone said to my dad, “Why don’t you go down to ..?”

 Hawke’s Bay?

-I was just trying to think.
-We left Auckland and my father went down to a sawmill.
+Just trying to think; we left Auckland and my father went down to a sawmill.
 I’m trying to think …

 Was it Norsewood?